telmengedar/Pooshit.Scripting/README.md

 An expression is a single token or a series of tokens which result in a value.
 A token can be a literal, operator, method call, variable or basically anything which combined in a meaningful way results in a value.

 ### Operators
+These are the default operators provided by the script parser.
+Operators can be defined freely using the **OperatorTree** property of the parser.

 |Operator|Name|Description|
 |-|-|-|